The family mediation voucher scheme is designed to support parties who may be able to resolve their family law disputes outside of court.

 Although mediation may not be suitable in every case, where it is the benefits can be profound, both for the parties but especially children of the family.

-• mediation can help protect children by removing the bitterness of parental disputes which are often amplified through the court process
+- Child-focused outcomes: mediation prioritises the best interests of children, helping parents reach agreements that support their well-being.
+It can help to protect children by removing the bitterness of parental disputes which are often amplified through the court process.

-• it promotes effective strategies that enable the couple to work together so that they are able to achieve agreed outcomes that are tailored to their particular circumstances in the short, medium and long term, without the need for a judge to decide and impose a solution on them and their family
+- Supporting communication: it promotes effective strategies that enable the couple to work together so that they are able to achieve agreed outcomes tailored to their particular circumstances in the short, medium and long term, without the need for a judge to decide and impose a solution on them and their family

 Who is eligible for a voucher?